 NEA president Becky Pringle is a fierce social justice warrior, defender of educator rights, an unrelenting advocate for all students and communities of color, and a valued and respected voice in the education arena.
-A middle school science teacher with 31 years of classroom experience, Becky is singularly focused on using her intellect, passion, and purpose to unite the members of the largest labor union with the entire nation, and using that collective power to fulfill the promise of public education.
+A middle school science teacher with more than three decades of classroom experience, Becky is singularly focused on using her intellect, passion, and purpose to unite the members of the largest labor union with the entire nation, and using that collective power to fulfill the promise of public education.

-Although she often describes herself as “just a Black girl from North Philly,” Becky is a strategic, dedicated and tireless union leader who is—at her core—an educator who has been and continues to be motivated by what is best for students.
+Becky is a strategic, dedicated and tireless union leader who is—at her core—an educator who has been and continues to be motivated by what is best for students, and the educators who have dedicated their lives to teaching, nurturing and supporting them.
 Her passion for students and educators, combined with her first-hand classroom experience, equip her to lead the movement to reclaim public education as a common good.
-Becky was elected in 2020 as COVID-19 ravaged Black, Brown, and indigenous communities nationwide.
+Becky was elected in 2020 as COVID-19 ravaged Black, Brown, and Indigenous communities nationwide.